-KAREN BEDNORZ is the Art Buyer, and loyal employee for over 31 years, for Patagonia Works.
-Her volunteer work with Ventura Land Trust started even before our inception.
-She coordinated and managed a media team for the Ventura Hillsides Music Festival, as well as the backstage talent compound managing team.
-Karen was essential in bringing the Wild & Scenic Film Festival to Ventura (recognized in 2013 by Ventura County Board of Supervisors on Earth Day), now going into its 9th year.
-She and her husband Gary are key members of the Conservancy's Film Festival volunteer committee, traveling and viewing films at the national Festival, and selecting licensed films to bring back to our committee for review and vote.
-She loves family and friends, being outside, yoga, gardening, bicycling, animals (especially dogs), films, music, reading, blogging, travel, and creatively decorating as a home interior design consultant.
+KAREN BEDNORZ is the Art Buyer and a loyal employee of Patagonia, Inc. for over 31 years.
+Her volunteer work with the Ventura Land Trust started even before its inception.
+She coordinated and managed a media team for the Ventura Hillsides Music Festival and was a key member of the backstage talent compound managing team.
+Karen helped bring the Wild & Scenic Film Festival (Ventura Land Trust’s largest annual fundraising event) to Ventura raising thousands of dollars for the organization.
+Now in its tenth year, she and her husband Gary are leaders of the Land Trust’s Film Festival volunteer committee, traveling and viewing films at the national festival, and selecting licensed films to bring back to the committee for review and vote.
+She loves family and friends, being outside, yoga, gardening, bicycling, films, music, reading, blogging, travel, and creatively decorating her home with beautiful art.

 SCOTT WEISS, has lived in Ventura for more than 50 years and joined the Board of Trustees in July, 2017.
 He spent his childhood exploring the Ventura hills which led to his interest in the VLT.
 Scott has been involved in environmental issues for most of his life.
 In 1990 he was involved in the slow growth movement in Oxnard and was one of only four candidates endorsed by Patagonia in his bid for Oxnard City Council and has been active with the Sierra Club and the Board of Directors of the Environmental Defense Center in Santa Barbara.
 Professionally, Scott is a Certified Public Accountant, Certified Management Accountant and a Real Estate Broker.
 He is the managing partner of the CPA firm; Weiss, Bowens, and Magson, LLP, held a Series 7 securities license for 10 years, served as a mediator to the Ventura County Courts and currently serves as an arbitrator for the Ventura County Bar Association.
 Scott’s passion is music.
 He is a semi-professional trumpet player, musical conductor, founder and conductor of the Ojai Pops Orchestra, and has studied and played with some of the top musicians in the world.
 Scott has produced over 10 videos on world class trumpet players and is the founder and Executive Director of Music 4 Kids.
 Scott and his wife, who enjoy hiking, biking and traveling, have lived in the Ojai Valley for almost 30 years.